Hebrews 5:4-6 Commentary

 Psalm 2:7 "I will surely tell of the decree of the LORD: He said to Me, 'Thou art My Son, Today I have begotten Thee.

 that God has fulfilled this promise to our children in that He raised up Jesus, as it is also written in the second Psalm, 'THOU ART MY SON; TODAY I HAVE BEGOTTEN THEE.'
-(Acts 13:3)
+(Acts 13:33+)

 In the context of Acts 13 Paul relates the prophecy in Psalm 2:7 to Christ's resurrection, rather than His incarnation.
 Jesus’ resurrection from the dead marks the time at which Jesus could fully assume His role as our great High Priest.
 In other words, prior to this time (as far as I can discern from the Scriptures) Jesus did not function specifically as the Great High Priest.
+Note that in Acts, Paul referred to Psalm 2 as the "the second psalm," supporting that the chapter divisions in the book of Psalms are not the product of medieval scholars.

 In a parallel passage Paul writes that Jesus…

-was declared the Son of God with power by the resurrection from the dead (i.e., the resurrection of Jesus is proof of His deity), according to the Spirit of holiness, Jesus Christ our Lord (Ro 1:4-note)
+was declared the Son of God with power by the resurrection from the dead (i.e., the resurrection of Jesus is proof of His deity), according to the Spirit of holiness, Jesus Christ our Lord (Ro 1:4+)

 Spurgeon commenting on Psalm 2:7 writes…